xialab2016/promote_queries/Sample Collection/READMe.md

 9. Cerebrospinal fluid (CSF)

+   Version 2: 2025-01-21

+   We updated the queries to reflect the new diagnosis status classification on REDCap.

    Version 1: 2024-04-02

    Finds demographic information and dates of all CSF samples collected in the PROMOTE cohort